 All DANGER, WARNING, CAUTION and instructional messages on your rider and mower should be carefully read and obeyed.
 Personal bodily injury can result when these instructions are not followed.
 The information is for your safety and it is important!
 The safety decals below are on your rider and mower.

-If any of these decals are lost or damaged, replace them at once.
+them at once.
 See your local dealer for replacements.

-These labels are easily applied and will act as a constant visual reminder to you, and others who may use the equipment, to follow the safety instructions necessary for safe, effective operation.
+constant visual reminder to you, and others who may use the equipment, to follow the safety instructions necessary for safe, effective operation.